See inside the massive RMS Queen Mary

 She's the RMS Queen Mary, built in Scotland in the early 1930s.
-Now she sits in Long Beach, south of Los Angeles, not just as a museum and ship-out-of-time, but as a working hotel, housing guests in a unique setting, minus any chance of seasickness.
+Now she sits in Long Beach, south of Los Angeles.
+And she's not just a museum and ship-out-of-time, but she's also a working hotel housing guests in a unique setting -- minus any chance of seasickness.

 Shipshape and seaworthy

-Launched in 1934, the RMS Queen Mary was Cunard-White Star Line's flagship for the next ten years.
-Fast and modern, she was capable of over 30mph/50kph, while coddling her thousands of passengers in the greatest luxury of her day.
+Launched in 1934, the RMS Queen Mary was Cunard-White Star Line's flagship for the next 10 years.
+Fast and modern, she was capable of over 30mph (50kph), while coddling her thousands of passengers in the greatest luxury of her day.
 Her well-heeled passengers anyway.

 Though fast, technology was already catching up when she was new.
 Air travel was still in its infancy, but airship travel was hitting its one and only peak.
 Compare, for similar money, what you'd get on the Queen Mary versus the state-of-the-art Hindenburg, which would get you across the Atlantic in less than half the time.